dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

   - how do the social institutions surrounding a religion and belief system adapt to the needs of people: followers, non-believers and apostates?
+- where to put this?

+We spend our life being defined by things we don't understand.
+And several decades into their lives, few people understand the forces at work defining every decision they make, outlining their choices and forming the semiotic basis of every thought they have.

+Why not understand the forces at work in life, as early as possible?
+So why not create your own destiny, free from being a pawn in someone else's game?

 Human civilization is embarking on a paradigm shift of cultural flux, precipitated by modernization, globalization and the Singularity.
 Does